rajuranpe/StyleGANv2-TWDNE-Emilia/README.md

 This is done with NVIDIA's StyleGAN v2 by transfer-learning from Gwern's ThisWaifuDoesNotExist v3 for 200 kimgs on a RTX 2080 Ti.
 I give thanks to Gwern for their pre-trained weights and helpful guide at https://www.gwern.net/Faces.

-The model checkpoint can be downloadedm from https://drive.google.com/drive/folders/1Ln2jbvYb-KWx848kN8iymgTtLKI9UMNQ?usp=sharing
+The model checkpoint can be downloaded from https://drive.google.com/drive/folders/1Ln2jbvYb-KWx848kN8iymgTtLKI9UMNQ?usp=sharing